RNAdetective/AIDD/README.md

 ![Screenshot](AIDD2.jpg)
 # Automated Isoform Diversity Detector: AIDD
-* AIDD incorporates open source tools into a static virtualbox to ensure reproducability.
+* AIDD incorporates open source tools into a static virtualbox to ensure reproducability in RNA-seq experiments.
 * There is a bash script that completely automates the pipeline making it ease to use.
 * The manual also instructs the more advanced user how to change the script to add more individual options.
 * It is capable of looking at the transcriptome and editome in both global and local environments.
+* It includes a novel ExToolset which can look at all levels of transcriptome diversity in a RNA-seq dataset.
 * There is an ability to explore differential expression trends for entire pathways of genes at once with heatmaps and PCA plots.
 * There is an options to look at just one gene at time and it's isoform expression as well.
 * Variant Calling is used to find evidence of RNA editing and predict the impact effects of those variants.